CiscoSE/QuickCheck/README.md

 ## Technologies & Frameworks Used

-This is Cisco Sample Code was written in Python3.
+This is Cisco Sample Code written in Python3.
 We use the Atom application on Apple Macbook Pro computer to write and maintain the code.

 The three of us are in a group called "tag-team" on github and use github as the central repository for this code.
 (Atom has simple git and github actions built in which make it easier to code together)